rashid-m/corbettmaths/specs/portal.md

 Any custodian, who wants to take advantage of the porting (fees and PRVs reward), picks an existing porting registration and deposits collaterals (eg., PRV for now) corresponding with the amount in the registered info.
 Each custodian has its own set of custodian addresses, such as BTC address and BNB address, for receiving deposits.
 The collateral deposit also encloses these addresses as its metadata.

-Once the porting registration and collaterals deposit are matched together by unique registration id on Incognito, the process will start over: users need to send public tokens (BTC/BNB/ETH/etc) to the provided custodian’s address then extract and submit the proof of that transaction to Incognito.
+Once the porting registration and collaterals deposit are matched together by unique registration id on Incognito, the process will start over: users need to send public tokens (BTC/BNB/ETH/etc) to the provided custodian’s address then extract and submit a proof of that transaction to Incognito.
 The Incognito chain verifies the proof validity with the aforementioned process and mints private tokens to the predefined users’ Incognito address.

 The whole process of porting public tokens into pTokens with Incognito vault is illustrated in the following figure: